tsprlng/useful-pgp-agent/card-functionality/README.md

 ## Example for card-specific behavior that contradicts the spec

-Yubikey 5 fails to handle the VERIFY command with empty data (see OpenPGP card spec, 7.2.2: "If the command is called without data, the actual access status of the addressed password is returned or the access status is set to 'not verified'").
+YubiKey 5 fails to handle the VERIFY command with empty data (see OpenPGP card spec, 7.2.2: "If the command is called without data, the actual access status of the addressed password is returned or the access status is set to 'not verified'").

-The Yubikey 5 erroneously returns Status 0x6a80 ("Incorrect parameters in the command data field").
+The YubiKey 5 erroneously returns Status 0x6a80 ("Incorrect parameters in the command data field").